ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/workflows/nodes.md

 ## JavaScript

 The **JavaScript** node lets you write custom JavaScript code.
-You can write the code to transform data, create alert messages and use other capabilities of JavaScript.
+You can write the code to transform data, create alert messages and more.
 The code you enter in each JavaScript node needs a **return** statement to ensure that the result is sent to the next node.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/nodes/js-node.png" alt="JavaScript Node" />